DSCR Loans, South Carolina

 The fastest path from "I have a property under consideration" to "I have a term sheet" is the same-day quote.
 Submit the property address, purchase price, estimated rent (or AirDNA STR projection for the coast), and your target loan structure at pinnaclefundingnetwork.com/get-quote.
 We respond with a written term sheet (rate, points, LTV, DSCR threshold, term) typically inside one business day, with the 6 percent assessment ratio already built in.
 No credit pull, no application fee, no obligation.

 If the term sheet works, the next step is a formal application.
-From application to close runs 14 to 21 business days on standard files.
+From application to close runs 20 to 30 days on standard files.
 Title work, appraisal, and the insurance binder happen in parallel.
 On Grand Strand, Charleston-coast, and Hilton Head files, the wind and flood binder and the condo questionnaire are the variables to start early.
 Either way, fast enough to win deals across South Carolina.

 James Loffredo, Founder and Principal